gilbus/genuprimer/MANUAL.md

 # genuprimer

-genuprimer is a tool to generate primer for a given sequence and afterwards looking for any matches of them against a desired collection of sequences.
+genuprimer (from **gen**erate **u**nique **primer**) is a tool to generate primer for a given sequence and afterwards looking for any matches of them against a desired collection of sequences.
 It does so by using primer3 for generating the primer and bowtie for determining any matches.
 This gives you the possibility to check to whether the primer pairs are only binding inside one sequence and at their expected location only.

 ## Requirements